-For drilling holes into a porcelain sink, which is quite thick, I would always use a diamond drill bit, Arrow head and multipurpose drill bits are good for drilling small holes through thinner bathroom or kitchen tiles and other thin materials, but for drilling holes into porcelain sinks a diamond drill bit is much better.
+For drilling holes into a porcelain sink, which is quite thick, I would always use a diamond drill bit, Arrow-head and multipurpose drill bits are good for drilling small holes through the thinner bathroom or kitchen tiles and other thin materials, but for drilling holes into porcelain sinks, a diamond drill bit is much better.

 It is often a good idea to pre-drill the guide hole for this before using the diamond drill

 These types of drills come in various sizes usually ranging from 6mm dia up to 50mm and you get a good kit similar to the one that I used from Amazon for a good price.